Loved what you read? Share it with others!

 • Tarun Plus: Introduced under the Union Budget 2024–25, this category provides enhanced funding above ₹10 lakh and up to ₹20 lakh.
 It is available only to entrepreneurs who have successfully repaid an earlier Tarun loan, encouraging credit discipline and business growth.
 [5]

-Mudra Loan Eligibility Criteria for PM Mudra Loan Scheme
+PM Mudra Loan Eligibility Criteria

 To be eligible for the Pradhan Mantri Mudra Yojana (PMMY) loan, applicants must be Indian citizens who are running or planning to start a non-farm, income-generating micro or small enterprise, with total credit needs of up to ₹20 lakh.